Who are the Official Charts Company?

 Can I see midweek charts?

-Sales information on releases are only available to business users, for business purposes - due to a confidentiality agreement with the music and video companies, the Official Charts Company is unable to supply sensitive sales information to members of the public, even for academic study.
+Sales information on releases is also only available to business users, for business purposes - due to confidentiality agreements with the music and video companies, the Official Charts Company cannot supply sensitive sales information to members of the public, even for academic study.

-However, the BPI has been collating information about the UK recorded music industry since its inception in 1973.
-Their BPI Statistical Handbook uses a vast array of Official Charts data and is an excellent resource for students, researchers and journalists to establish overall market figures – a selection of some of the data available is shown below.
-To order a copy, visit www.bpi.co.uk.
-The BVA (British Video Association) also compile a statistical yearbook which can be ordered via www.bva.org.uk.
+In addition, both the BPI and Era publish information about the UK entertainment industry.
+Their BPI Statistical Handbook uses a vast array of Official Charts data and is an excellent resource for students, researchers and journalists to establish overall market figures – in turn, the Era Yearbook incorporates similarly valuable data every year.
+For more information, visit www.bpi.co.uk or www.eraltd.org.
+The BVA (British Video Association) also compile a statistical yearbook for the video industry - visit www.bva.org.uk for more information.

 Where can I see a full archive of charts?

-Check out the Featured Artists page for interviews and chart facts about some of the biggest acts in chart history.
+Check out our Artists hub page to search for stories, interviews and chart facts on your favourite artists - in fact, any acts in UK chart history.